Patient information: Kidney infection (pyelonephritis) (Beyond the Basics)

 If you have one or more of these symptoms, you should see a healthcare provider as soon as possible.
 Although most kidney infections do not cause permanent damage, delaying treatment can lead to serious complications.

 KIDNEY INFECTION DIAGNOSIS

 Kidney infections are usually diagnosed based upon your symptoms, a physical examination, and urine testing.
+A urine test should be done to determine which bacteria are causing the infection and whether the usual antibiotics are likely to be effective.
 X-rays and other imaging tests are not usually needed.

 KIDNEY INFECTION TREATMENT

 The optimal treatment for a kidney infection depends upon the severity of your infection and your general health.
 (See "Acute uncomplicated cystitis and pyelonephritis in women".)

 Home treatment — If your fever and pain are mild and you are able to eat and drink, you will probably be given a one to two week course of antibiotics to take by mouth at home.
 The first dose of antibiotics may be given as an injection in the office, clinic, or emergency department.
 Let your healthcare provider know if you do not begin to feel better within one to two days after starting treatment.
 Your provider may need to call you to change the antibiotic if the urine test shows that you have an antibiotic-resistant bacteria causing your infection.